 Our nutrition expert Sophie Bruno offers tips on investing in your body.

-The season for new year resolutions is quickly approaching.
+The season for new year resolutions is upon, and we are all trying keep to our promises to ourselves.
 Regardless of what your motivation is to go running, whether it is a personal goal, charitable affiliation, weight loss endeavour or passion, it implies that you are putting your health first.
 Moreover, this undertaking also presents the perfect opportunity to ramp up efforts to invest in your body, to tone up, enhance energy levels and to work on looking and feeling good ahead of the summer.

 Preparing for a sporting event will place greater demands on your body.
 However, to ensure peak performance on the day, this extends further than simply focusing on the physical part of the spectrum.
 Nutrition is paramount as it can help to achieve a quicker time, optimize energy levels and bring about musculoskeletal benefits that can optimize performance.